 Step 3: Creating orders

 Once you've verified that you can see and export your supplier's inventory, go ahead and submit some test orders for that inventory.
-Dsco's recommendation is to submit three different orders to test several different shipping scenarios:
+Rithum's recommendation is to submit three different orders to test several different shipping scenarios:

 Test Order #1: Have the supplier completely ship this order.